 So I bought a couple 2×6 boards and started cutting and ending up with this.

-To get the length of the top board I took the measured distance from the front of the first wheel to the back of the second wheel and added about 4 inches.
+To get the length for the top board I took the measured distance from the front of the first wheel to the back of the second wheel and added about 4 inches.

 To finish off the leveling boards I cut two 45 degree angles into both the longer top board and one of the shorter bottom boards.
 This makes it easier for the trailer to roll onto the boards and helps prevent the trailer from pushing them out of the way.